Home

 Maximum size: 57 mm (Ostergaard, 1955).
 (Note 1)

 Identification: This is a small, papillate sea hare with low parapodia.
-Its body is cream marked with fine, longitudinal brown lines that may be interrupted in some animals.
-It is decorated with blue and gold ocelli.when mature (young animals lack ocelli and the ocelli gradually become more prominent and numerous with age).
+Its body is cream marked with fine, longitudinal brown lines that may be interrupted or absent in some animals.
+(Note 2) It is usually decorated with blue and gold ocelli when mature (young animals may lack ocelli and the ocelli usually become more prominent and numerous with age).
 Mature animals lack a shell although it's present in very small juveniles.
 In general, the papillae (or villi) are not as elaborate as in Phycophila euchlora.

 Distribution: Big Island, Maui, Lanai, Molokai, Oahu, Kauai, Niihau, French Frigate Shoals, Laysan, Midway and Kure: widely distributed in the Indo-Pacific.